TN 30 (12-09)

 F. Impact of other work incentives on the TWP

 Do not apply any work incentive policy rules when determining the existence of service months during the TWP.
-Do not apply: impairment-related work expenses (IRWE), subsidy, special conditions, unsuccessful work attempts (UWA), un-incurred business expenses, or any other work incentive to determine countable income for the TWP.
+Do not apply: impairment-related work expenses (IRWE), subsidy, special conditions, unsuccessful work attempts (UWA), un-incurred business expenses, unpaid help, or any other work incentive to determine countable income for the TWP.
 NOTE: Do not apply averaging when calculating TWP months.
 If you are unable to verify a monthly breakdown of earnings (see DI 10505.005F).

 G. TWP in a subsequent period of entitlement